 M.Arch in history of theory, McGill University; M.Arch, Virginia Tech; B.Arch, Tongji University

 Fei Wang is an architect, educator, critic, and entrepreneur.
-He is Coordinator of M.S.
+He is director of China programs, coordinator of M.S.
 Architecture Program and an assistant professor at Syracuse Architecture.
 He is a founder of the interdisciplinary studio FWStudio, focusing on urban renewal, rural construction, tectonics, phenomenology, copy culture, sustainable architecture and the low carbon city.
 His design and research work has been recognized with many research and design awards, and has been exhibited worldwide, including Universität der Künste Berlin, Aedes Galerie in Berlin, Venice Biennale, McGill University, Shenzhen Biennale and Beijing Design Week.

 He has lectured at numerous design and art institutions, including Stadsschouwburg Amsterdam, SALT Istanbul, Jerusalem Bezalel Academy of Art and Design, National University of La Plata, Cincinnati Art Museum, Princeton University, University of Michigan, University of Hong Kong, B.A.S.E.
 Beijing, RISD, UNCC, National Cheng Kung University, South China Technology University, Southeast University, and Tongji University.